kaorun343/vue-property-decorator/README.md

 The functions decorated by `@Emit` `$emit` their return value followed by their original arguments.
 If the return value is a promise, it is resolved before being emitted.

 If the name of the event is not supplied via the `event` argument, the function name is used instead.
-In that case, the camelCase name will be convered to kebab-case.
+In that case, the camelCase name will be converted to kebab-case.

 ```ts
 import { Vue, Component, Emit } from 'vue-property-decorator'